Recruitment ROI in Europe (2026): Cost of Vacancy, Quality of Hire & Hiring Efficiency

 Improve recruitment ROI

-A. Cost of Vacancy (COV): The Daily Financial Hemorrhage
+A. Cost of Vacancy (COV)

 The Cost of Vacancy (COV) is the daily revenue or productivity lost while a critical position remains unfilled.
 COV transforms Time to Fill (TTF) from an HR target into an urgent financial risk factor.